 While Dianne and I toured the Mercer-Williams House Museum, Steve and Eddie discovered a historic Irish bar nearby, where they could take a break from all our walking and be out of the cold wind while they waited for us.

 This small corner bar was visited by President Carter when he was in Savannah.
-Pinkie’s opened in the 50s and was a big deal in its day and still a great place to stop by for a casual drink with friends.
+Pinkie’s opened in the 1950s and was a big deal in its day.
+It is still a great place to stop by for a casual drink with friends.

 The Cathedral Basilica of St. John the Baptist